juliaolivieri/COMP_162_2024/lecture9/classwork9.md

 ### Exercises
 1. **(CW) Add a column called `mass_div_height` that is equal to the `mass`  column divided by the `height` column.**
 2. **(CW) Add a column called `height_inches` that is the height column divided by 2.54.**
-3. Add a column equal to the sum of the height and age columns.
+3. Add a column equal to the sum of the height and birth year columns.
 4. Add a column called `sqrt_mass` that is equal to the square root of the `mass` column.
-5. Add a column that is equal to `(mass - age) + height`.
+5. Add a column that is equal to `(mass - birth_year) + height`.
 6. (Challenge) Add a column called `elder` that equals `True` if the character is older than 65, and False otherwise.

 ## Part 4: The `filter()` function